-Students can work on their thesis throughout July and August but must be aware that supervisors may be away for conferences and on leave over the summer period.
+Students can work on their thesis throughout July and August of the second year but must be aware that supervisors may be away for conferences and on leave over the summer period.
 Students are urged contact their supervisor well in advance to coordinate dates for meetings and the submissions of drafts for comments over the summer period.